Where is the demos in democracy?

 These kinds of social issues related to egalitarianism tend to sync with political issues, specifically attitudes about democracy.
 A two-to-one majority says the popular vote, not the electoral college, should determine the presidency.
 Once again, Independents (68%) side with Democrats (86%), opposite of Republicans (39%), in demanding greater democracy and a more representative government such that all voters are treated as equal no matter where they live.
 There is some other demographic variance, but still the majority are in favor — whites and non-whites, men and women, young and old.
 Republicans, especially Fox News viewers, are the outlier in being absolutely opposed to equal rights and full self-governance for all other Americans, no matter where they live or their skin color.
 The Ferengi are fighting against the democracy that most Americans want, and this has been useful for the reactionary ruling elite in both parties by using the Ferengi to distract from the majority’s demands for fair representation — one of the ways lesser evilism guarantees continuously greater evil.
 In a society claiming to be a representative democracy, what greater political evil is there than a conspiracy to attack and destroy any possibility of a free society?

-It can’t be blamed, however, on whites in general: Not All Whites.
+It can’t be blamed, however, on whites in general: Not All Whites!
 Strong and overt white identity politics is largely limited to Republicans, Fox News viewers, and certain Christians, especially white evangelicals.
-But even combined, these people do not form a majority among whites.
+But even combined, these people do not form anywhere close to a majority among whites.
 Most white Americans disagree with this strong racialized worldview.
 They may not see the prejudice as applying as much to Asians (47%), but most of them do very much think it is undeniable among Hispanics (61%) and blacks (67%), whereas it’s not so much for Christians (38%) and whites (39%).
-So, on this issue, maybe about one third of all white Americans are part of the Ferengi or in alignment with the Ferengi.
+So, on this issue, maybe about one third of all white Americans are either part of the Ferengi or in alignment with the Ferengi.

 Victimhood politics holds little merit with the typical white.
 The same goes across the education spectrum, as both those with and without a college degree agree with other whites, if to varying degrees.
 As for the majority of minorities, they are maintaing solidarity in agreeing they all experience more prejudice as compared to whites and Christians.
 The last part stands out considering non-whites have higher religiosity rates than whites, and yet the prejudice they experience is not identified with their religion.
 That makes sense.
-No police officer ever killed a black guy because he was Christian and no ICE agent ever deported a Hispanic because they were too religious.
+No police officer ever killed a black guy because he was Christian and no ICE agent ever deported a Hispanic because they attended church too often.

 This kind of thing is mostly a non-issue at this point.
-Besides the standard ultra-right demographics, whites don’t feel threatened by minorities and diversity.
+Besides the standard ultra-right demographics, whites don’t feel threatened by racial/ethnic minorities and diversity.
 It’s a minority of white Americans (40%), including white Americans without a four-year college degree (46%), that thinks that increasing diversity always comes at a cost to whites.
 As with a third of Americans (34%), only 35% of Independents and 17% of Democrats agree with this assessment of racial politics as a zero-sum game.
-If the Ferengi view of American society ever was the moral majority, which is highly questionable, it certainly no longer is and hasn’t been for a long time.
+If the overall Ferengi view of American society ever was the moral majority, which is highly questionable, it certainly no longer is and hasn’t been for a long time.